-SECTION 11.2 DESIGN BUILD (D/B) PROCEDURES
+SECTION 11.2 DESIGN/BUILD (D/B)

-A. PROCEDURE FOR APPROVAL TO USE D/B: The University shall document, in writing (using the D & F format in Appendix R), the decision to use a D/B contract.
+A. PROCEDURE FOR APPROVAL TO USE D/B CONTRACTS: The University shall document in writing with a D&F the decision to use a D/B contract.

-The document shall justify and substantiate that D/B is more advantageous than a competitive sealed bid construction contract with a general contractor and shall indicate how the University will benefit from using D/B. The document shall also include a written justification that sealed bidding is not practical and/or fiscally advantageous.
+The document shall justify and substantiate that D/B is more advantageous than a competitive sealed bid construction contract with a General Contractor (GC) and shall indicate how the University will benefit from using D/B. The document shall also include a written justification that sealed bidding is not practical and/or fiscally advantageous.

-The Chief Facilities Officer (CFO) and the Architect of the University are the approving authority for requests to use D/B procedures.
+The CFO and the Architect for the University are the approving authorities for requests to use D/B procedures.